groboclown/videoplay.dart/README.md

 Future versions are expected to support multiple video player types.

 As the number of supported players grows, an auto-detect method may be added.

+Many of the text strings in the library are in English.
+These will need to be localized, or at least a localization pattern will be added.